Brignone wins World Cup super-G after Gut-Behrami crashes

 The Swiss star went too fast on a direct line approaching a sharp left-hand turn she was unlikely to make.
 She was unbalanced by the terrain and went sideways standing upright into and through the safety fences.

-Gut-Behrami sat still on the snow awaiting attention and was later filmed in the finish area limping to congratulate Brignone in the leader’s chair.
+Gut-Behrami sat still on the snow awaiting attention before she skied down to the finish area.
+She was later filmed in the finish area limping to congratulate Brignone in the leader’s chair.

 However, the wind conditions and blue skies proved favorable to lower-ranked starters.